Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 Here’s what you can expect from Wrike:

-- Multiple views — You can see your project in 9 different views, such as Table, Board, Gantt chart, Resources, Timeline, and more.
+- Multiple views — You can see your project in 9 different views.
+That includes Table, Board, Gantt chart, Resources, Timeline, and more.

-- Subtasks — You can split large tasks into bite-sized subtasks as Wrike puts no limit on the number of subtasks.
-You can even generate subtasks instantly using Wrike AI.
+- Subtasks — Users can split large tasks into bite-sized subtasks as Wrike puts no limit on the number of subtasks.
+You can even generate them instantly using Wrike AI.

-- Workflow automation — You can use different suggested rules or create your own to reduce manual work and repetitive tasks.
+- Workflow automation — You can use different suggested rules or create your own to reduce manual work.
+The WHEN-THEN logic simplifies repetitive work.

-- Custom item types — In Wrike, you can create customizable project and task custom item types specific to your projects, such as user stories, bugs, HR candidate cards, requests, etc.
+- Custom item types — Wrike lets you create customizable project and task custom item types.
+Make them specific to your projects — create user stories, bugs, HR candidate cards, requests, etc.

-- Multiple board views — Set up basic views, like Table, Board, Gantt, Chart, and find even more views in the Views center (e.g., Map, Roadmap tracker, Velocity, etc.).
+- Multiple board views — set up basic views, like Table, Board, Gantt, Chart, and find even more in the Views center (e.g., Map, Roadmap tracker, Velocity, etc.).

-- Subitems — Break down your tasks into more manageable chunks to better organize your project workflow.
-Still, be aware that the app doesn’t allow you to create a subitem within a subitem.
+- Subitems — break down your tasks into more manageable chunks to better organize your project workflow.

 In case you have customized a particular board view for your team or your view includes some specific details that no one should mess with, you can lock that view and prevent unwanted changes.